- Botox can accomplish many things, but it’s not a perfect substitute to surgery.

 If you’re looking for a quick, subtle fix, Botox is probably right for you.
 It will give you a more youthful appearance and delay the need for a surgical brow lift.
 However, Botox isn’t sufficient as a substitute for a brow lift.
 If you’re yearning for a more intense change, then you know where you need to turn.

-» If you’re not sure whether a brow lift is better than Botox for you, use our virtual consultation tool to speak with a cosmetic doctor about your facial rejuvenation options.
+» If you’re not sure whether a brow lift is better than Botox for you, consult our medical review team.